sulami/blog/content/pages/about-me.md

 I also love puzzles/contests, so here are some I have completed:

+- Project Euler 1-100 (And a bunch more)
 - The Eudyptula Kernel Challenge
 - The Matasano Crypto Challenges
 - Hacktoberfest 2015